 Compare Corporación Mexicana de Mantenimiento Integral, S. de R.L. de C.V. v.
 Pemex-Exploración y Producción, 832 F.3d 642 (2d Cir.
 2016) (holding district court did not abuse its discretion in enforcing award vacated in Mexico; district court found that Mexican decision "violated basic notions of justice" because decision "appli[ed] a law and policy that were not in existence at the time of the parties' contract"), cert. dismissed, 137 S. Ct.
 1622 (2017) with Thai-Lao Lignite (Thailand) Co., Ltd. v.
 Gov't of Lao People's Democratic Republic, 997 F. Supp.
 2d 214, 227 (S.D.N.Y.
-2014) (refusing to enforce award vacated in Malaysia, distinguishing Pemex because [t]his is not a case in which the Respondent is an entity of Malaysia's government, which might raise a suspicion of the Malaysian courts' partiality; rather, Malaysia is a neutral, third country that the parties mutually chose as the seat of the arbitration").
+2014) (refusing to enforce award vacated in Malaysia, distinguishing Pemex because [t]his is not a case in which the Respondent is an entity of Malaysia's government, which might raise a suspicion of the Malaysian courts' partiality; rather, Malaysia is a neutral, third country that the parties mutually chose as the seat of the arbitration"), aff'd, 864 F.3d 172 (2d Cir.
+2017) (affirming refusal of district court to vacate prior judgment confirming award).